TeodoraAlina/climate-circles/README.md

 ***

 ## Testing
-* I tested whether the logo returns the user to the main page.
+* Tested whether the logo returns the user to the main page.
-* I have tested to see if the navigation bar works and the user is sent to the correct page of the site.
+* Tested to see if the navigation bar works and the user is sent to the correct page of the site.
-* I have tested the buttons on the "About" page to see if they redirect the user to each section.
+* Tested the buttons on the "About" page to see if they redirect the user to each section.
-* I have tested that the "Submit" button works.
+* Tested that the "Submit" button works.
-* I verified that the social media icons function properly.
+* Attempting to submit the form without required fields results in a browser error message.
+* Attempting to submit the form with an email that doesn't contain the appropriate tokens results in a browser error message.
+* Submitting the form with all the correct information provided, sends the user to the Code Institute form dump, which displays data from all the fields.
+* Clicking on the social media links in the footer results in the browser navigating to the appropriate social media site homepage (currently a placeholder for the real social media pages) in a new browser tab.

 The W3C Markup Validator and W3C CSS Validator Services were used to validate all pages of the project to ensure there were no syntax errors in there.